-Her latest titles include Missed Conceptions: How we make sense of infertility (Broadleaf Books) and the best-selling God Bless America (Pitchstone).
+Her latest titles include Missed Conceptions: How we make sense of infertility (Broadleaf Books) and the best-selling God Bless America (Pitchstone Publishing).

-Along with Blake Smith, Karen is a co-host of Monster Talk, a popular podcast that uses monsters, folklore, and legends as a springboard to explore science and the humanities.
+Along with Blake Smith, Karen is a Host of Monster Talk, a popular podcast that uses monsters, history, folklore, and legends as a springboard to explore science and the humanities.
 Monster Talk is an award-winning show that has had over 9 million downloads.
-The show covers a wide range of topics, from legendary creatures such as Bigfoot and the Loch Ness Monster through to mysteries like the Bermuda Triangle.
+The podcast covers a wide range of topics, from legendary creatures, such as Bigfoot and the Loch Ness Monster, through to mysteries like the Bermuda Triangle.
+Over the years, the hosts have talked about a wide range of paranormal phenomena, including vampires, zombies, werewolves, ghosts, and much more.

 Karen writes about a diverse array of popular topics, including language and culture, psychology, history, and science.
 She contributes regularly to The Conversation and Psychology Today, while she has also written for Scientific American Mind, Women’s Health, Australasian Science, Fortean Times, Reader’s Digest, and other publications.
 As an expert, she has appeared on national and international podcasts, radio, TV shows, and documentaries, including A Current Affair, Today Tonight, NPR, Anderson Live, Alicia Menendez Tonight, the History Channel’s History’s Greatest Mysteries and Miracles Decoded, and Netflix’s Files of the Unexplained.